Integrating Empirical Biography with Theoretical Framework Development

 7.1 Study Limitations

-This study has the following limitations:
+This study acknowledges the following limitations:

 - Sample size: Limitations of theory construction based on three case analyses